azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ## End of Lab 2

 We have reached the end of the lab.
-You have started to use variables and functions, and we are now working within Visual Studio Code.
+You have started to use variables and functions, and we are now working within Visual Studio Code, using the extension to integrate with Cloud Shell.

 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab2>.